Clog dancing: Dutch clog dancing

-Traditional dancing in the Netherlands is often called "Folkloristisch", sometimes "Boerendansen" ("farmer-dancing") or "Klompendansen" (clog dancing).
-Wooden shoes are worn as an essential part of the traditional costume for Dutch clogging, or Klompendanskunst.
-Clogs for dancing are made lighter than the traditional 700-year-old design.
-The soles are made from ash wood, and the top part is cut lower by the ankle.
-Dancers create a rhythm by tapping the toes and heels on a wooden floor.
+Klompendansen ('clog dancing'), sometimes Boerendansen ('farmer-dancing'), is a traditional style of folk dance from the Netherlands.
+The wooden klompen ('clogs') are used to create a rhythm by tapping the toes and heels on the floor, and are additionally worn as part of the traditional Dutch costume (klederdracht).

 Descendent traditions in the United States

 In the United States, team clogging originated from square dance teams in Asheville, North Carolina's Mountain Dance and Folk Festival (1928), organised by Bascom Lamar Lunsford in the Appalachian region.

 American clogging is associated with the predecessor to bluegrass—"old-time" music, which is based on fiddle tunes from the British Isles.
 Clogging developed from aspects of English, Welsh, German, and Cherokee step dances, as well as African rhythms and movement.
 It was from clogging that tap dance eventually evolved.

 Solo dancing (outside the context of the big circle dance) is known in various places as buck dance, flatfooting, hoedown, jigging, sure-footing, and stepping.
 The names vary in meaning, and dancers do not always agree on their use.

 Buck dancing was the earliest combination of the basic shuffle and tap steps performed to syncopated rhythms in which accents are placed not on the straight beat, as with the jigs, clogs, and other dances of European origin, but on the downbeat or offbeat, a style derived primarily from the rhythms of African tribal music.

 Traditional Appalachian clogging is characterised by loose, often bent knees and a "drag-slide" motion of the foot across the floor, and is usually performed to old-time music.